llamalamp/teamWumpusProject/README.md

 # teamWumpusProject
-This is our groups semester project
+This was the midterm group project for advanced C++.

+There was a total of five students in the group.